kimkitae/kimkitae.github.io/projects/index.md

 ---
 layout: project
-title: All Projects
+title: All Testing
-excerpt: "A List of Projects"
+excerpt: "A List of Testings"
 comments: false
 ---